-Perhaps I should have also taken more notice of the wicked Mrs. Snake, as it was through the same back door, that I once brought in a beautiful snake I had found in the bushes to show mum.
-She was not impressed.
-After this, I was kept inside for awhile, and taught how to sew mice from felt.
-But that is another story.
+Perhaps I should have also taken more notice of the wicked Mrs. Snake, as it was through the same back door, that I once brought in a ‘beautiful’ snake I had found in the bushes to show mum.
+Her scream quickly showed me that she was not impressed.